-Isambard Brunel Junior School is an average sized junior school where the number of pupils eligible for Free School Meals (FSM) is above the national average (48.9% in 2013/14 compared to a national figure of 26.6%).
+Isambard Brunel Junior School is an average sized junior school where the number of pupils eligible for Free School Meals (FSM) is above the national average (45.1% in 2018).

 Pupil premium strategy document 2016/17 is here.